Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Approach

 Unlike the previous methods\cite{sun2020mining, liu2020weakly, fan2020cian} which utilize common semantics from other samples and directly discover more object regions by generating pseudo labels.
 We feed the reallocated and original feature maps into the decoders with shared weights respectively.
 For sample $\bm{P}_i$ side, we feed the original feature map $\bm{F}_i$ and the reallocated feature map $\bm{F}^c_j$ from sample $\bm{P}_j$ into the decoder network and get the outputs $\bm{Z}_i = f_{dec}(\bm{F}_i) \in \mathbb{R}^{N_i \times C}$ and $\bm{Z}^c_j = f_{dec}(\bm{F}^c_j) \in \mathbb{R}^{N_i \times C}$.

-Here we have the weak labels for sample $\bm{P}_i$ and each point in $\bm{F}^c_j$ can be seen as a weighted sum of all the points from sample $\bm{P}_j$.
-Therefore it is possible to densely propagate the supervision from the labeled points in sample $\bm{P}_i$ to the unlabeled points in sample $\bm{P}_j$ as we re-routed the gradients using the feature reallocating module.
-However, there may exist uncommon classes between the input samples, directly apply a weakly segmentation loss on the reallocated branch output may introduce noise into the training process.
-Thus, we do not calculate segmentation loss for the reallocated branch.
-Instead, inspired by \cite{tarvainen2017mean,chen2020simple,chen2020big}, we first calculate a weak segmentation loss as in Equation \ref{segloss} on the output of the original feature $\bm{Z}_i$ and propose a cross regularization(CR) loss to maximize the agreement between $\bm{Z}_i$ and $\bm{Z}^c_j$:
+In our approach, the weak labels are assigned to a sample $\bm{P}_i$, where each point in the set $\bm{F}^c_j$ can be interpreted as a weighted sum derived from all points within sample $\bm{P}_i$.
+This characteristic allows for the dense propagation of supervision from labeled points in $\bm{P}_i$ to unlabeled points in $\bm{P}_j$, facilitated through the re-routing of gradients using our feature reallocating module.
+However, it is essential to consider the presence of uncommon classes across input samples.
+Directly applying a weak segmentation loss to the output of the reallocated branch might introduce undesirable noise during the training process.

+To mitigate this challenge, we opt not to compute the segmentation loss for the reallocated branch.
+Instead, drawing inspiration from previous works such as \cite{tarvainen2017mean,chen2020simple,chen2020big}, we initially calculate a weak segmentation loss, as denoted in Equation \ref{segloss}, on the original feature output $\bm{Z}_i$.
+Additionally, we introduce a novel cross regularization (CR) loss designed to maximize the alignment between $\bm{Z}_i$ and $\bm{Z}^c_j$.
+This strategic combination of weak segmentation loss and cross regularization ensures a robust training framework, effectively addressing the challenge posed by the presence of uncommon classes in the input samples.

-Therefore, we can softly propagate the supervision signal from the labeled in sample $\bm{P}_i$ to the unlabeled points in sample $\bm{P}_j$ and vice versa.
-In this way, each labeled points can transfer the supervision signals to those points with similar features in the other sample.
+Indeed, our methodology allows for the implementation of soft propagation, enabling the seamless transfer of supervision signals from labeled points in sample $\bm{P}_i$ to unlabeled points in sample $\bm{P}_j$ and vice versa.
+Consequently, each labeled point effectively disseminates its supervision signals to points within the other sample that exhibit similar features.
+This intricate mechanism ensures a comprehensive and nuanced understanding of the dataset, enhancing the ability of the model to learn intricate patterns and relationships within and between samples.